The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings

-Our application addresses this question using the Swedish centralized admissions lottery as a source of exogenous variation, and the cascade framework developed in Section~\ref{sec:cascade} as the estimand.
-The cascade estimator is particularly well-suited to this setting because the counterfactual for a student marginally admitted to, say, economics is not ``no higher education'' but rather enrollment in whatever program they would have attended instead.
-A naive Wald ratio that ignores this substitution confounds the effect of attending economics with the effect of not attending a program that may itself increase prosocial behavior.
+The cascade estimator is particularly well-suited to field-of-study effects because the counterfactual for a student marginally admitted to, say, economics, STEM or medicine is not ``no higher education'' but rather enrollment in whatever program they would have attended instead.
+A single-instrument Wald ratio that ignores this substitution confounds the effect of attending economics with the effect of not attending a program that may itself increase prosocial behavior.
 The cascade identity resolves this by estimating the full societal effect of expanding each field by one slot, including the downstream reallocation of students across substitute programs that such an expansion triggers.